pagopa/terraform-azurerm-v4/adf_linked_service/README.md

 This module creates managed private endpoints on the given ADF instance.

-To manage connection to PostgreSQL private database  it will create a linked service to a private link service that will be used as a proxy to reach the database.

 Manages the following kind of private endpoints;
 - private PostgreSQL databases in a private subnet (requires configuration of `adf_egress_proxy` module and `adf_egress_connection` module)
 - storage blob